Secure-Booking-Service/frontend/README.md

 Make sure that you have commit signing active for this repository `git config commit.gpgsign true`.

 ### Prerequisites ⚗️
-> We have also setup a `.devcontainer`.
+> We have also set up a `.devcontainer`.
 [Learn more](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)

 - Node with NPM installed (https://nodejs.org/en/download/)

 ### 📁 Installing modules
-Run `npm ci` to install required node modules.
+Run `npm ci` to install all required node modules.

 ### 🛫 Start development
 Run `npm start` at the root of the directory.
 Other available commands are